 4. Raise awareness

-Help people through the change curve by helping them understand the stages of change, and putting support in for each stage.
-Some changes can be significantly bad news for people, my article Organisational Change, Making the Best of Bad News sets out some clear steps to consider.
+Help people navigate the change curve by guiding them through the stages of change and offering support tailored to each stage.
+Some changes can be significantly bad news for people.
+My article, ‘Organisational Change: Making the Best of Bad News,’ sets out some clear steps to consider.

 1. Own your feelings

 This is better than saying.
-You’ve made me feel scared and I resent you for that”.
-Deal with your fears, by facing up to and answering your “What ifs”.
+You’ve made me feel scared, and I resent you for that”.
+Deal with your fears by facing up to and answering your “What ifs”.
 “What if I lose my job?”
 “What if this means I work differently?”
-Fearfulness can trigger our vivid imagination about the worst scenario and rarely is the reality as bad as our fears would have us believe.
+Fearfulness can trigger our vivid imagination about the worst scenario, and rarely is the reality as bad as our fears would have us believe.
 Overcoming fear is an essential step in getting your voice heard.

 2. Talk Adult/Adult